josephtugah/jaffle_shop/README.md

 <img width="694" alt="result-query" src="https://github.com/user-attachments/assets/c64a51e3-d2b5-4123-8942-d51e3ab08032">

+The tranformed tables, fct_orders and dim_customers can be imported into a BI tool to build reports for insights

 ## Conclusion
 This project demonstrated how to transform sales data in BigQuery using dbt Cloud, while following best practices for data documentation, testing, and deployment.